 FRCC Program Overview

-The Optics Technology programs at FRCC allow you to gain relevant Optics entry-level experience and enter the workforce fully prepared.
-Students graduate from the program knowing:
+The Optics Technology certificate at FRCC is designed for you to complete in just one year.
+The program allows you to gain relevant Optics entry-level experience and enter the workforce fully prepared.

 Students benefit from these aspects of the program: